• Skip to primary navigation

 Before you decide, look at all the different kinds of veggies, herbs, flowers, and cover crops available at your local garden supply store.
 Usually, your local nurseries or greenhouses will only carry plants that are right for the growing conditions in your area.

-It's also important to compare prices and quality when looking for tools, plant food, mulch, and other things you need to grow a garden.
+It's also important to compare prices and quality when shopping for tools, plant food, mulch, and other things you need to grow a garden.
 You can save money by shopping at a local garden center or buying seeds or seedlings online.

 Soil Quality